timersys/popups/README.txt

 = Can I give other roles permissions to edit popups ? = You need to add [this code](https://gist.github.com/timersys/03067ac7594fdce288ca) to your functions.php

-= How to close the popup is a user clicks on a regular link ? = To use custom conversions check [this code](https://gist.github.com/timersys/7facec9c80935a0df1c6) .
-You need to add it in your theme javascript files

 = If I have multiple Gravity forms on my page, form is not working = On certain occasions multiple GF instances can cause problems.
 There is a plugin that fixes that https://wordpress.org/plugins/gravity-forms-multiple-form-instances/

 = How to make Popups plugin compatible with Maxbuttons Plugin (https://es.wordpress.org/plugins/maxbuttons/) = Check the following gists ( https://gist.github.com/timersys/e3648ba93955ddef4087 )

 = I closed the popup but youtube video is still playing.
 How I fix it? = Check [this](https://gist.github.com/timersys/d3cde5a27e9f2ae4ac83d5c619e6ebfa) or [this gist](https://gist.github.com/timersys/99db1a8d2c8db74cb954) for instructions